nathanreyes/blog/content/articles/vue-screen-utils.md

 ---
-title: Vue Screen Utils
+title: 'Vue Screen Utils: Part 1'
-summary: I share how this set of utility use-functions can be useful for web applications.
+summary: In part 1 of this 3-part series, I'll share how this utility is used to evaluate simple media queries.
 date: 2022-07-21
 published: true
 ---

-# Vue Screen Utils
+# Vue Screen Utils: Part 1

 [Media queries](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) and [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) are some of the most useful ways to get notifications about size and layout changes in your web application.
 With Vue 3, we can harness their power in some pretty interesting ways.

-This article will explain how [vue-screen-utils](https://github.com/nathanreyes/vue-screen-utils) does just that.
+In this 3-part series, we'll explore how [vue-screen-utils](https://github.com/nathanreyes/vue-screen-utils) does just that.

+In this article, we'll explain how the package is used to evaluate simple media queries.
+In part 2, we'll explore how it is used to observe size changes with HTML elements using ResizeObserver.
+Finally, in part 3 will touch on a more specialized use-case of creating computed values from different screen sizes in a simple, declarative manner.

-To get started with this plugin, import it into your Vue application.
+To get started, import the package into your Vue application.

 ```sh
 npm i vue-screen-utils